genouest/biomaj-watcher/README.md

 interface is available but we kept the old one for compatibility for other tools.
 The old interface does not take advantage of the new features however.

+# Don't like the color?
+Need your logo?

+You can easily customize the look of the watcher.
+Theme is pure CSS and CSS giles are available in directroy biomajwatcher/webapp/app/styles.
+CSS are based on Bootstrap 3.
+You may also need to override some directives from *app.css* according to your theme (font color...)

+If you want to customize the theme, create a new theme CSS file (with an other name), and update the <link> reference to "_path_to_styles_/theme.css" to your new file in biomajwatcher/webapp/app/index.html.

+In index.html you can also add your logol, chnage header etc...

 # Credits